m5lk3n/picventure/README.md

 # Picventure

 The RPG text adventure project from under [raspberrypi.org](https://projects.raspberrypi.org/en/projects/rpg) implemented in Go for educational purposes.
-It features colors and pictures (on a Sense HAT).
+It features colors (on the terminal) and game pictures (on a Sense HAT).
+The latter is locally exposed as a "web service" (called "picservice") and loosely coupled to the game implementation.
+The idea is to also demo microservices to kids.

 ## Environments